OLD STATIONS

 As for the troublesome obstruction-with-an-agenda at Penn Station, there was also the Arrivals/Departures Board opposite the entrance to K-Mart, where nasty passengers always gathered with open containers and open chewing mouths, threatening some kind of food fight if you tried to so much as walk through (and not MSG passengers either) ...where the big stair from the former Great Room used to be: speaking of permeability... and finally, The SNOTTY Private Waiting Room - smack in the central walkway/concourse:

-Train stations are public places.
-They belong to everyone, but it's necessary to maintain order - and the police, just regular police (I doubt much effectiveness of long guns for the purpose) are better trained, highly experienced, and more capable than anyone ever has been at dealing with the kind of problems experienced with train stations.
+Train stations are public places: they belong to everyone.
+But it's necessary to maintain order - and the police, just regular police (I doubt much effectiveness of long guns for the purpose) are better trained, highly experienced, and more capable than anyone ever has been at dealing with the kind of problems experienced with train stations.
 So if you have some NGO demanding loudly that soup lines and improvised shower facilities be placed, along with emergency sleeping accommodations, at various locations of their choosing within the station, then I'd say sue them - and instead, place a nice big and iconic well-lit waiting room "in with the general population."
-It's just as easy to police that way as with the contrived walls and barriers taking up space - having staffed and guarded ticket-counter-checkpoints with lethal force.
+It's just as easy to police that way as with the contrived walls and barriers taking up space - with staffed and guarded ticket-counter checkpoints employing lethal force.
 There's no need to make further experiments in snotty juxtoppositions any more at Penn Station.
-The MTA (unlike Amtrak apparently) has always shown a good deal of realistic practical thinking in this regard, and at the height of what is hopefully now a waning degree of utter ridiculousness concerning this subject, Sarah Feinberg was heavily traduced for her actions, which it is now clear have stood us in good stead.
+The MTA (unlike Amtrak apparently) has always shown a good deal of realistic practical thinking in this regard, and at the height of what is hopefully now a waning degree of utter ridiculousness concerning this subject, Sarah Feinberg was heavily traduced for her actions regarding hiring police, which it is now clear have stood us in good stead.

 In conclusion, you should rightly be thankful for the 'captive audience' of MSG.
-They, more than any other discernible entity, feed the business in the station on which reliable MTA revenues depend.
+They, more than any other discernible entity, feed the business in the station on which reliable MTA revenue depends.
 AND WHAT PORTION OF MTA AND NJ TRANSIT RIDERSHIP IS DIRECTLY POWERED BY MADISON SQUARE GARDEN?
 It's not something to be trifled with, as you are currently doing.

 Best Regards, Bruce Hain